sbhusal123/react-oauth-intro/README.md

 Basically the idea is to:

-1. Get the code (authorization code) after user verifies identity in conscent screen.
+1. Get the code (authorization code) after user verifies identity in consent screen.
 2. Code thus obtained is passed to the rest api.
 3. Rest api does following steps:
     3.1.
 Exchanges the authorization code for access and refresh token by hitting providers token exchange endpoint.